georgeklaus/se-assignment-5-georgeklaus/README.md

 **Command Palette**

 What is the Command Palette?
-   -Command Palette: A powerful feature that allows you to access all VS Code commands.
+   -This is a powerful feature that allows you to access all VS Code commands.
    -Accessing the Command Palette: Press Ctrl + Shift + P (or F1).
 Common Tasks Using the Command Palette:
 1. Change Theme: Type Preferences: Color Theme and select a new theme.